 - Birth Certificates: For children travelling with you

-- Consent Letter: From the other parent if one parent is travelling alone with children
+- Consent Letter: From the other parent if one parent is travelling alone with children (proof of parental responsibility)

 - Property Documents: Deeds or rental agreements showing ties to home country